 The infraorder Anomura is most diverse in the body form among the decapod crustaceans.
 For example, the species, classified under the superfamily Paguroidea usually have membranous or softly calcified abdomen and therefore require an external protective covering, such as a gastropod shell.
 Most types of hermit crabs are adapted to the life in the ocean, while some species spend their life on the solid ground.
 Marine hermit crab can be found both in the shallow coastal waters and in a deep sea, while terrestrial species usually inhabit tropical areas (Gosavi et al., 2017).

-Hermit crabs are connected part of the intertidal animal community and play important role in the food chain.
+Hermit crabs are an integral component of the intertidal animal community and play an important role in the food chain.
 Hermit crabs depend on gastropod shells for various purposes such as protection from predators, physical stress, reproductive success, and locomotion.
 Intertidal habitats are particularly susceptible to changes in temperature, salinity and hermit crab species vary in their tolerance of these changes.
 (Trivedi and Vachhrajani, 2014).

 Materials and Methods